 How do I raise the pH in my hot tub without raising alkalinity?

-You can’t raise the pH in your hot tub without also raising the alkalinity.
+But you can’t really raise the pH in your hot tub without also raising the alkalinity at least a little.

 It’s impossible not to raise both, but you can still raise one significantly and only raise the other by a little, depending on what chemical you use.